josealef/josealef.github.io/README.md

 **HR Manager @ Eden site Development (_April 2022 - Present_)**

-•	HR Manager for five companies: Eden Site Develop., Sandrema, Noble Survey, Woodland, Optical Solutions Underground, and Noble Land.
+•	HR Manager for six companies: Eden Site Development, Sandrema, Noble Survey, Woodland, Optical Solutions Underground, and Noble Land.

-•	Ability to understand business goals and recommend new approaches, policies, and procedures to effect continual improvements in business objectives, productivity, and development of HR within the company.

-•	Ability to create a vision and goals for an HR team and inspire and motivate the team to achieve excellence in customer support and core HR processes.

-•	Advanced project management skills: leading projects at a network level to influence and obtain buy-in and then drive execution and achievement of the right results.
+•	Conducted a thorough analysis of various insurance brokers to identify the best options for the company, enhancing employee benefits to improve retention rates.

+•	Successfully negotiated with insurance brokers to secure comprehensive and competitive benefits packages, increasing employee satisfaction and retention.

+•	Developed an Excel comparison tool to cross-verify data between the timecard and payroll processing systems, ensuring all information matched for accurate and efficient payroll completion.

+• Proposed and implemented a modern HR software solution to streamline payroll processing, reducing the reliance from three systems to two; collaborated with accounting, project management, operations, and HR departments to ensure a smooth transition and effective use

+•	Managed, developed, and negotiated comprehensive new hire packages for leadership roles encompassing operations and office staff to attract and retain top talent.

-•	Promoted internal candidates (Full cycle recruiting) to HR by following Amazon standards.
+•	Promoted internal candidates (Full cycle recruiting) to HR by following the company’s standards.

-•	Enter and review associate data within HRIS and payroll systems timely and accurately.

-•	Assist managers in answering associate questions regarding time/attendance, benefits, policies, accommodations, workers’ compensation, and LOA.
+•	Assist managers in answering employee’s questions regarding time/attendance, benefits, policies, accommodations, workers’ compensation, and LOA.

 **Human Resources Project Manager @ Amazon (_April 2018 - September 2023_)**

-•	Implemented a new global mechanism to intake, then track Technology enhancements from initiation through deployment to provide transparency to requesters and all stakeholders.
+•	Implemented a new global mechanism for intake, then tracked Technology enhancements from initiation through deployment to provide transparency to requesters and all stakeholders.
 The mechanism includes a new enhancement scoring tool, streamlined tracking through process stages, and regular executive updates.

 •	Created KPIs to track and measure the throughput of Tech enhancements using a new mechanism.
 Mechanism increased the number of completed requests by 46% and decreased the request backlog by 47% by introducing and enforcing consistent backlog refinement tools.